Ryantheinventor/2DTiledMapGenerator/README.md

 ### **Step 5:** Set room specific settings
 ![Image](/ExtraData/EditRoomsSS.png)
-- Weight is the likley hood that a room will be chosen when spawning a room, the higher the weight the more often the room will spawn.
+- Weight determines the likley hood that a room will be chosen when spawning a room, the higher the weight the more often the room will spawn.
 - Required will force exactly the set number of that room to be spawned.
 If required is no set then the room can be used any number of times.
 ___